Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 1. Each pod should have seprate IPaddress (True)
 2. Two pod should be commucnicate to each on same host (True)
 3. Two pod should be communicate to each other every they on diffrence host (True)
-4. Two tier intregation in kubernetes/service directory micro serivce inttergation
+4. calico basically create route table as well on each worker
-5. laod distribustion access the pod
+5. all node's calico switch's are connected to the tun10 ports

 NOTE:- Pod netwoek on SDN techonology OR CNI concept